rnleach/sonde/README.md

 on the hodograph.
 ![screenshot with hodograph view](./screenshots/Hodo.png)

-The profiles highlight important levels, such as the dendritic snow growth zone shown in these profiles.
+The profiles highlight important levels, such as the hail growth and dendritic snow growth zones shown in these profiles.
 Also, the sample readouts track directly with the one on the skew-t.
 ![screenshot with profiles view](./screenshots/Profiles.png)

 ## Future Development
  - Get the indexes display working.
  - Add more profiles.
-   - Lapse rate. *in progress*
+   - Average lapse rate from surface or mixed layer to * level in the profile.
    - Theta-e.
  - A data downloader and manager.
  - Support for loading [bufr][bufr] files so that measured data can be inspected too.